scala-native/scala-native/docs/user/sbt.rst

         println("Hello, world!")
     }

 Now, simply run ``sbt run`` to get everything compiled and have the expected output!
+Please refer to the :ref:`faq` if you encounter any problems.

 Scala versions
 --------------